ariley215/madlib-cli/README.md

 # LAB - Class xx

-Project: Project Name Here
+Project: Mad Libs

-Author: Student/Group Name
+Author: Andrea Thiel

 Links and Resources

-back-end server url (when applicable) front-end application (when applicable)

-Setup
+## Setup

-.env requirements (where applicable) i.e.
+.env requirements (where applicable)

-PORT - Port Number
-DATABASE_URL - URL to the running Postgres instance/db

-How to initialize/run your application (where applicable) e.g. python main.py
+## How to initialize/run your application (where applicable)

+ python madlib_cli/madlib.py

 How to use your library (where applicable)

 Tests
-How do you run tests?
+How do you run tests? pytest

-Any tests of note?
-Describe any tests that you did not complete, skipped, etc
+Describe any tests that you did not complete, skipped, etc:

+last 3 tests skipped - still writing code for those tests